Pisgat Ze'ev stabbings

-On October 12, 2015, two Palestinian boys, 15-year-old Hassan Khalid Manasra and his cousin 13-year-old Ahmad Manasra, both from Beit Hanina stabbed two Israelis in the Israeli settlement of Pisgat Ze'ev in Jerusalem in the Israeli-occupied West Bank.
+On October 12, 2015, two Palestinian boys, 15-year-old Hassan Khalid Manasra and his cousin 13-year-old Ahmad Manasra, both from Beit Hanina, stabbed two Israeli civilians in Pisgat Ze'ev, an Israeli settlement in East Jerusalem.
+The victims were 20-year-old Yosef Ben-Shalom, a security guard, and Naor Shalev Ben-Ezra, a 13-year-old boy.
 Hassan was shot dead by a police officer while Ahmad was struck by a car.
-The attack attracted significant attention among both Israelis and Palestinians, because of the young age of the attackers.
-A clip from the aftermath of the attack showed Ahmad laying in a pool of blood while settlers shouted at him; the video spread on social media.
-Palestinian President Mahmoud Abbas erroneously claimed in a televised speech that Ahmad had been executed.
+The attack attracted significant attention among both Israelis and Palestinians because of the young age of the attackers.

+A clip from the aftermath of the attack showed Ahmad injured on the road, while people shout at him until the ambulance arrives; the video spread on social media.
+Israeli police released CCTV footage on October 14, 2015, showing Hassan and Ahmed Manasra with knives and engaging in the attack, to refute allegations of unwarranted targeting by authorities.

+Ahmad Manasra was tried and convicted on two counts of attempted murder, receiving an initial sentence of 12 years, later reduced to 9 and a half years by the Israeli Supreme Court.

 Attack

 According to security camera footage of the attack, it went as follows:

 Hassan and Ahmed equipped themselves with knives.
-In Pisgat Ze'ev, they found a 20-year-old male security guard who they chased after with their knives drawn, and stabbed.
+In Pisgat Ze'ev, they found Yosef Ben-Shalom, a 20-year-old male security guard who they chased after with their knives drawn, and stabbed.
 The guard fled, and they instead turned their attention to some nearby shops.
-Outside of a candy shop, they found a 13-year-old boy on a bicycle, who they stabbed.
+Outside of a candy shop, they found Naor Shalev Ben-Ezra, a 13-year-old boy on a bicycle, who they stabbed.
 The boy sustained critical injuries.
 Another angle from the security camera footage shows Hassan running across a street.

 Hassan was subsequently shot and killed, reportedly while advancing towards police with a knife in his hand.

 Ahmad tried to escape the area, but was struck by a pursuing car and suffered serious head injuries.